Transdimensional Transformation based Markov Chain Monte Carlo: Abstract

 \section{Abstract}

-{ Variable dimensional problems, where not only the parameters, but also the number of parameters are random variables, pose serious challenge to Bayesians.
+Variable dimensional problems, where not only the parameters, but also the number of parameters are random variables, pose serious challenge to Bayesians.
 Although in principle the Reversible Jump Markov Chain Monte Carlo (RJMCMC) methodology is a response to such challenges, the dimension-hopping strategies need not be always convenient for practical implementation, particularly because efficient ``move-types" having reasonable acceptance rates are often difficult to devise.

 In this article, we propose and develop a novel and general dimension-hopping MCMC methodology that can update all the parameters as well as the number of parameters simultaneously using simple deterministic transformations of some low-dimensional (often one-dimensional) random variable.
 This methodology, which has been inspired by Transformation based MCMC (TMCMC) of \ctn{Dutta14}, facilitates great speed in terms of computation time and provides reasonable acceptance rates and mixing properties.
 Quite importantly, our approach provides a natural way to automate the move-types in variable dimensional problems.
 We refer to this methodology as Transdimensional Transformation based Markov Chain Monte Carlo (TTMCMC).
-Comparisons with RJMCMC in normal mixture examples demonstrates far superior performance of TTMCMC in terms of mixing, acceptance rate, computational speed and automation.
+Comparisons with RJMCMC in gamma and normal mixture examples demonstrate far superior performance of TTMCMC in terms of mixing, acceptance rate, computational speed and automation.
+Furthermore, we demonstrate good performance of TTMCMC in multivariate normal mixtures, even for dimension as large as $20$.
+To our knowledge, there exists no application of RJMCMC for such high-dimensional mixtures.

-As byproducts of our effort on the development of TTMCMC, we propose a novel methodology to summarize the posterior distributions of the mixture densities, providing a way to obtain the mode of the posterior distribution of the densities and the associated highest posterior density credible regions.
+As by-products of our effort on the development of TTMCMC, we propose a novel methodology to summarize the posterior distributions of the mixture densities, providing a way to obtain the mode of the posterior distribution of the densities and the associated highest posterior density credible regions.
 Based on our method we also propose a criterion to assess convergence of variable-dimensional algorithms.
 These methods of summarization and convergence assessment are applicable to general problems, not just to mixtures. \ Corresponding to any given $\bz$, we also define the following `conjugate' vector $\bz^c=(z^c_1,z^c_2,\ldots,z^c_k)$, where With this definition of $\bz^c$, $T_{\bz^c}$ can be interpreted as the conjugate of $T_{\bz}$.

 Since $3^k$ values of $\bz$ are possible, it is clear that $T$, via $\bz$, induces $3^k$ many types of `moves' of the forms $\{T_{\bz_i};i=1,\ldots,3^k\}$ on the state-space.
 Suppose now that there is a subset $\Y$ of $\D$ such that the sets $T_{\bz_i}(\bm x,\Y)$ and $T_{\bz_j}(\bm x,\Y)$ are disjoint for every $\bz_i \ne \bz_j$.
 In fact, $\Y$ denotes the support of the distribution $\varrho(\cdot)$ from which $\e$ is simulated.
 This mutual exclusiveness is required to satisfy the detailed balance property; see \ctn{Dutta14} for the details.
 Thus, although $\D$ denotes the actual range of values that $\e$ can assume in principle, for implementation of TMCMC we must restrict the support of $\e$ to $\Y$.